Skip to content

 Christys Küche

 Hi, I’m Christy, a South African living in Düsseldorf since 2018.
-Prior to leaving SA, I ran my own catering business.
+Before leaving SA, I ran my own catering business.
 I also had my own restaurant, KOMBUIS in Melville, which specialised in traditional SA dishes.
 Although we love living in Germany, we miss South African food terribly.
-So, we decided to start our own small business, offering homemade favourites like biltong, chilli bites, bobotie, koeksisters, Hertzoggies etc. I can also cater to special requests, e.g.
+So, we decided to start our own small business, offering homemade favourites like biltong, chilli bites, bobotie, koeksisters, Hertzoggies, etc. I can also cater to special requests, e.g.

 Read More »